Ed-von-Schleck/dml/README.md

-dml (drama markup language) defines a human-readable markup language to write theatrical plays, as well as ways to convert it to many other formats, like html, latex or pdf.
+dml (drama markup language) defines a human-readable markup language to write theatrical plays, as well as ways to convert it to other formats like html or pdf.

 dml is licensed under the GNU Public License Version 3, see COPYING.